 * Valley of the Sun United Way is not a tax advisor.
 As with any financial recommendation, contact a qualified tax professional for advice on your specific tax situation.

-A. It means that taxpayers can still make a tax deductible donation for Arizona taxes even if they don't itemize and choose to take the standard deduction.
+It means that taxpayers can still make a tax-deductible donation for Arizona taxes even if they don't itemize and choose to take the standard deduction.
 The Charitable Tax Deduction will allow the amount equal to 25% of the total amount of a taxpayer's charitable deductions to be added to the standard deduction beginning for taxable years from and after December 31, 2018.

-A. The need is enormous and every contribution helps.
-Even a modest contribution per pay period or monthly online helps improve the lives of many kids and families throughout the Valley.
-By investing in our community through payroll deduction or monthly online, you can spread your contribution over the coming year—making it more manageable than a one-time contribution.
+The need is enormous and every contribution helps.
+Even a modest contribution per pay period or monthly online donation helps improve the lives of the countless children, families and individuals throughout the Valley who need our support.
+By investing in our community through payroll deduction or monthly online donations, you can spread your contribution over the coming year—making it more manageable than a one-time contribution.

 You may also choose to get involved by volunteering or advocating with United Way.
-As a volunteer and advocate you can lend your time, muscle and voice to help champion a cause.
-You can volunteer for United Way’s School Readiness Kit assembly, Project Connect events, or deliver WeekEnd Hunger Backpacks to local schools.
-As an advocate you can share important information about key social issues with others.
-To learn more about volunteering with United Way, please call 602-631-4800 or visit vsuw.org/volunteer.
+As a volunteer and advocate, you can lend your time, muscle and voice to help champion a cause.
+You can volunteer for United Way’s School Readiness Kit assembly, or deliver Pantry Packs to local schools.
+As an advocate, you can share important information about key social issues with others.
+To learn more about volunteering with United Way, please call 602-631-4800 or visit www.vsuw.org/volunteer.

-A. Women United is made up of more than 800 members that come together to attend leadership sessions, connect with one another socially and professionally, volunteer together, and fight to break the cycle of poverty in our community.
-Women United hosts the We Are United Luncheon as well as a Community Leadership Breakfast.
-Women United members make an annual gift of $1,000 to the work of Valley of the Sun United Way to ensure kids succeed in school, end hunger and homelessness, and increase the financial stability of families.
-There is a three-year Step Up opportunity as well, which brings recognition of membership the moment you sign up.
+Women United is made up of like-minded individuals that come together to attend leadership sessions, connect socially and professionally, volunteer, and create change in our community.
+Women United hosts the annual We Are United event as well as a Community Leadership Breakfast.
+Women United members make an annual gift of $1,000 to the work of Valley of the Sun United Way to create Mighty Change in Maricopa County.

-A. Generation United is a community of emerging leaders who look to advance the mission of Valley of the Sun United Way through volunteering, giving, and connecting with one another.
+Generation United is a community of emerging leaders who look to advance the mission of Valley of the Sun United Way through volunteering, giving and networking.
 Our group is led by a steering committee representing corporate and community partners of Valley of the Sun United Way.
-We like to have fun while making a measurable impact in our community with educational opportunities, professional development, and networking events.
+We like to have fun while making a measurable impact in our community with educational opportunities, professional development and networking events.

-A. First, on behalf of Valley of the Sun United Way, we apologize for the fact that you did not receive the attention you needed.
-We would like the opportunity to speak with your friend, family member neighbor, etc. and find out why he/she was not assisted.
-Although we attempt to help everyone who requests assistance, sometimes we are unable to address their specific situation for a variety of reasons.
-Sometimes the service they are seeking is not provided in our community, or they don’t meet the eligibility requirements of the agency providing the program, or, they are requesting assistance outside of the scope of services provided.
-You can contact us at email@example.com.
+First, on behalf of Valley of the Sun United Way, we apologize for the fact that you did not receive the attention you needed.
+Since Valley of the Sun United Way does not provide direct services, sometimes we are unable to address their specific situation for a variety of reasons.
+Sometimes the service they are seeking is not provided in our community, or they don’t meet the eligibility requirements of the agency providing the program, or, they are requesting assistance outside of the scope of services we are connected to.